 And well, to be honest, I am frustrated by the persistence of the space brother/evil alien invader debate, which I see as a gross oversimplification of the extraterrestrial presence.
 I felt compelled to post.

-I’m unable to call someone I don’t know personally, Billy – it’s just a little informal for me, especially for someone whose work I hold in such high regard – so I started off with Dear Mr. Cox… also I didn’t want to come off as sycophantic like a lot of his blog commenters come across to me.
+I’m unable to call someone I don’t know personally, Billy – it’s just a little informal for me, especially for someone whose work I hold in such high regard – so I started off with Dear Mr. Cox… also I didn’t want to come off as, kind of, sycophantic like a lot of his blog commenters come across to me.

 I’m not going to cut and paste that part of Billy Cox’s blog here.
 Seems to me it would be a violation of proper blog etiquette to do that (If it’s on his blog it’s his blog content whether or not I am a contributor).
 So I’ll paraphrase.